rdom/gluexdirc/README.md

 -gy   y position of the hit in the radiator [160,1000]   [mm]

+-phi  athimuthal angle of the charge track [0,360] degree

+-theta polar angle of the charge track [0,11] degree

 -z    track direction
                 -1 random track (always hits the radiator) -2 use gx, gy to calculate track angle